Forest to Finish: Wood Moisture Measurement at Different Stages

 Lumber and Wood Stock

-Moisture measurement is crucial to a lumber mill’s business because the accuracy of their systems can improve grade, optimize energy usage, and increase their bottom lines by producing quality-grade lumber and wood stock for their customers.
-Using high-end moisture measurement systems, like the end-to-end (Longitudinal) or sideways (Transverse) moisture measurement systems from our Forest Products Division, mills can determine when lumber of different dimensions and different species have reached the target moisture content level.
+Moisture measurement is crucial to a lumber mill’s business because the accuracy of their systems can improve the grade, optimize energy usage, and increase their bottom lines by producing quality-grade lumber and wood stock for their customers.
+Using high-end moisture measurement systems, like the end-to-end (Longitudinal) or sideways (Transverse) moisture measurement systems from our Forest Products Division, mills can determine when lumber of different dimensions and different species have reached the target MC level.

 However, wood’s interaction with moisture does not end at the lumber mill kiln ovens.
 As one study points out, “Paying careful attention to the maintenance of the kiln equipment, lumber handling procedures…, kiln schedules and then leaving the lumber in the snow, rain and sun defeat the purpose of good drying practices.”(1)